New Jersey

 III.
 Expungement, sealing & other record relief

 New Jersey’s expungement laws were substantially revised in December 2019 by S4154, enacted as P.L.
 2019, ch.
-269, which expanded eligibility criteria, established a new “clean slate” automated process to be developed under the direction of a task force, created an e-filing system for expungements, and eliminated expungement filing fees.4.
-Prior to the 2019 law, whose substantive provisions are effective June 2020, New Jersey’s expungement law had been significantly amended in December of 2017 to reduce waiting periods and raise the cap on the number of convictions that may be expunged in a lifetime.
+269, which expanded eligibility criteria, established a new “clean slate” automated process to be developed under the direction of a task force, created an e-filing system for expungements, and eliminated expungement filing fees.
+(An earlier less ambitious bill had been vetoed by the governor because it was insufficiently favorable to those with criminal records, and the bill was subsequently rewritten and returned for his signature.)
+Prior to the 2019 law, whose substantive provisions were effective June 2020, New Jersey’s expungement law had been significantly amended in December of 2017 to reduce waiting periods and raise the cap on the number of convictions that may be expunged in a lifetime.
 See S-3307 (2017) (effective October 1, 2018).
-As revised by the 2019 law, expungement is defined to mean “the extraction, sealing, impounding, or isolation of all records on file within any court, detention or correctional facility, law enforcement or criminal justice agency concerning a person’s detection, apprehension, arrest, detention, trial or disposition of an offense within the criminal justice system.”
-N.J.
-Stat.
-Ann. § 2C:52-1.
-See also In re D.H., 6 A.3d 421, 427 (N.J.
-2009) (“[A] central purpose of the expungement statute was to broaden the reliable base of information that will be maintained for law enforcement[,]” thus “requir[ing] merely the extraction and isolation, not the destruction, of expunged records.”)

-Backlogs in petition-based filings at the State Police and delays in implementing the 2019 petition-based and automated processes are detailed in these articles: Elizabeth Weill-Greenberg, New Jersey Police Sued for Sharing Criminal Records Slated for Expungement, The Appeal, October 23, 2023, https://theappeal.org/new-jersey-state-police-criminal-record-expungement/; Amanda Hoover, Why It’s Still So Hard to Wipe Away a Record Despite the Law that Murphy Signed, NJ.com, April 25, 2021, https://www.nj.com/crime/2021/04/why-its-still-so-hard-to-wipe-away-a-criminal-record-despite-promise-of-law-murphy-signed.html.
+As of July 2024, no evident progress had been made in making the clean slate law truly automatic (viz., requiring no action by the affected individual).
+Backlogs in petition-based filings at the State Police and delays in implementing the 2019 petition-based and “clean slate” processes are detailed in these articles: Elizabeth Weill-Greenberg, New Jersey Police Sued for Sharing Criminal Records Slated for Expungement, The Appeal, October 23, 2023; Amanda Hoover, Why It’s Still So Hard to Wipe Away a Record Despite the Law that Murphy Signed, NJ.com, April 25, 2021.

 A. Expungement of convictions by petition

 Expungement of conviction records is available for a single “indictable offense” (equivalent to felonies in other jurisdictions), “disorderly persons offenses” (misdemeanors), “petty disorderly persons” offenses, and municipal offenses.
 Different waiting periods apply depending on the type of offense and number of convictions, with eligibility criteria modified to expand relief on three separate occasions since 2015.
-Certain features of the law have not changed: E.g., An application for expungement of indictable or disorderly/petty disorderly persons offenses may be granted only once in a person’s lifetime.
+An application for expungement of indictable or disorderly/petty disorderly persons offenses may be granted only once in a person’s lifetime.
 N.J.
 Stat.
 Ann. § 2C:52-14(e).
-While only a single expungement may be granted in a lifetime, an application by petition may seek expungement of up to four separate convictions, only one of which may be an indictable offense. §§ 2C:52-2(a), -3(b).
+However, as amended in 2019, prior convictions no longer bar eligibility.
+See § 2C:52-2(a).
+While only a single expungement may be granted in a lifetime, an application by petition may seek expungement of up to four separate convictions, only one of which may be an indictable offense. §§ 2C:52-2(a), 2C:52-3(b).
 (The general cap on the number of petitions was raised from three to four in 2019.)
 Exceptions to the cap may apply for convictions that are closely related, entered on the same day, or part of the same judgement.

 Special procedures and eligibility criteria apply for “drug court” cases where special probation was imposed, see N.J.
 Stat. § 2C:35-14, and they are described below.